Framing Armageddon: Something Wicked Part 1: Production

 Framing Armageddon is the band's first studio album featuring lead guitarist Troy Seele, and drummer Brent Smedley, who never played on an Iced Earth studio album during his previous stints with the group.
 Tim "Ripper" Owens makes his final appearance as lead singer on this record, as well.
 Also, this was bassist Dennis Hayes' first appearance on an Iced Earth album, though he only appears on two songs.
 Former Iced Earth lead guitarist Tim Mills is featured on "Reflections", and co-wrote both that song and "Infiltrate and Assimilate".

 Composition

 Tim "Ripper" Owens talked about the story in an interview with Thrash Pit:

 It's about how we humans really weren't the first people on Earth, and there were a race of people called the Setians who were actually the first people here on Earth.
 They didn't have any weapons or technology, and the humans were actually the aliens who attacked and took over Earth.
 It's pretty unique, but it's kind of hard to talk about the whole story because there's so much going on.

-A few years later, Jon Schaffer further detailed the story in an interview:

-The premise is that mankind is actually alien to the planet earth.
-And that we came here on a quest for this ultimate knowledge that these beings called the Setians had.
-They were the true inhabitants of earth and they are the direct descendants of God or the grand architect of the universe.
-So they have all of the answers as to why things are the way they are.
-And human beings were after this unlimited power.
-So they come to planet earth and they basically wipe out the civilisation of the setians –this is all in 'Framing Armageddon'- and that story takes place from the point of invasion up until the birth of Set.

-The first part is a 10.000 year period.
-Before the invasion, the Setians see in a prophecy that this is going to happen.
-So they send 10.000 of their own chosen people to go into hiding to survive the attacks of the humans.
-And until after this event called "the clouding" which is where the earth goes through this cataclysmic shift like the magnetic properties of the polar caps shift and volcanoes erupt and there's earthquakes and sandstorms and the whole of earth goes haywire.
-At this point, the human beings believe that they have wiped out all of the Setians and they go through the days of clouding.